taiwo2/Associate-Google-cloud-Engineer-project/Cloud-SQL -database/readme.md

 Click Choose MySQL.
 Specify the following, and leave the remaining settings as their defaults:
 ![setup](./setup.png)
-Expand #Show configuration options.

-Expand the #Machine type# section.

 Provision the right amount of vCPU and memory.
-To choose a #Machine Type#, click the dropdown menu, and then explore your options.
+To choose a **Machine Type**, click the dropdown menu, and then explore your options.